Energy-Based Imitation Learning: Further Discussions

 This is motivated by the former GCL-GAN work~\cite{finn2016connection}, which proposes that one can apply GAN to train GCL that formulate the discriminator as

 where $\tau$ denotes the trajectory.
 AIRL uses a surrogate reward

 which can be seen as an entropy-regularized reward function.

-However, the difference between \eq{eq:airl-dis} and \eq{eq:airl-reward} indicates that AIRL does not actually recover the expert's energy since they omit the partition function $Z$ which is important for estimating the energy.
+However, the difference between \eq{eq:airl-dis1} and \eq{eq:airl-dis2} indicates that AIRL does not actually recover the expert's energy since they do not separate the partition function $Z$ from $f$.
 Also, the learning signal that drives the agent to learn a good policy is not a pure reward term but contains an entropy term itself.
-We visualize the different reward choice ($f(s,a)$ or $f(s,a)-\log{\pi(a|s)}$) in \fig{fig:airlreward} as comparison, which verify our intuition that AIRL in fact does not recover the expert's energy as EBIL does.
+We visualize the different reward choice ($f(s,a)$ or $f(s,a)-\log{\pi(a|s)}$) in \fig{fig:airlreward} as comparison, which indicates the influence of the entropy term, and verifies our intuition that AIRL in fact does not recover the expert's energy as EBIL does, but the recovered reward $f(s,a)$ can be seen as an approximation of energy.